Keshavo-o/Tic-Tac-Toe/README.md

 1.)
 HTML : For structuring the game board and layout.
 2.)
 CSS : For styling the game interface, including the grid, buttons, and overall layout.
 3.)
-JavaScript : For implementing game logic, handling player turns, detecting win conditions, and enabling game reset.
+JavaScript : For implementing game logic, handling player turns, detecting win conditions, and enabling game reset.df